Thank you for contacting me about the Campaign for Real Ale (CAMRA).

 Through the Asset of Community Value scheme, communities can list facilities of local importance, such as pubs.
 This means that if a pub owner wishes to sell, the community has six months to come up with a plan and funding in order to try to save it.
 I am glad that there are now around 2,000 pubs across England listed as assets of community value.

-New measures also ensure that tied pubs have rights under a statutory code with an independent adjudicator to resolve disputes.
 Many pubs have also benefited from the Government's package on business rates for small businesses.
-The Spring Budget provided a £1,000 discount on business rates bills in 2017 for 90 per cent of pubs.
+The Spring Budget also provided a £1,000 discount on business rates bills in 2017 for pubs with a rateable value of less than £100,000 - 90 per cent of pubs in England.

 Tax on beer will only increase by RPI inflation this year, in line with previous forecasts.
 This follows the removal of the beer duty escalator in 2013 and the unprecedented freeze in beer duty.